 Vista MIDI Tool

-"Fix" your default MIDI output device.
+"Fix" your default MIDI output device on Windows Vista, Windows 7 or Windows 8.

 Download (requires .NET 2.0).